 Fasting gives the body a break to do some cleansing and maintenance on its own.

 The body has infinite wisdom and knows what to do if given a chance.
 Once we stop piling in food three or more times a day, the body starts cleaning up by itself.

-Once a week, bi-monthly, monthly, or seasonally are good options.
-Short 24-hour and 36-hour fasts are most effective on a weekly basis.
+Once a week, bi-monthly, monthly, or seasonally, short 24-hour and 36-hour fasts are most effective on a regular basis.

 24-hour fasts are best done lunch to lunch.
 That is, let lunch be your last meal until the following day's lunch.